AdrienPoupa/docker-compose-nas/README.md

 ## qBittorrent

-Since qBittorrent v4.6.2, a temporary password is generated on startup.
+Running `update-config.sh` will set qBittorrent's password to `adminadmin`.
+If you wish to update the password manually, since qBittorrent v4.6.2, a temporary password is generated on startup.
 Get it with `docker compose logs qbittorrent`:
 ```
 The WebUI administrator username is: admin
 The WebUI administrator password was not set.
 A temporary password is provided for this session: <some_password>